 Successful completion of Bricks + Clicks is required of all faculty who wish to teach either blended or online courses at Otis.
 (Completion of Bricks + Clicks does not guarantee that you may teach a blended learning course; Department Chairs determine which and how many blended or online courses are offered.)

 The deadline for Fall/Summer 2015 proposals is: Friday, February 6, 2015

 Questions: Contact firstname.lastname@example.org.

 Your Chair’s approval to offer an e-Learning course for an upcoming semester is required.
-S/he must send an email to firstname.lastname@example.org saying that they support your proposal and are willing to consider running a blended learnng course.
-You will need to develop additional modules as needed for a blended course that you will you share your department and other faculty who are interested.
+S/he must send an email to email@example.com saying that they support your proposal and are willing to consider running an e-Learning course.
+You will need to develop additional modules as needed for an e-Learning course that you will you share with your department and other faculty who are interested.
 You will receive the grant payment once the course has been approved, enrollment confirmed and course launched.
 (All blended and online courses first require completion of Bricks + Clicks.)